 Eagleton-NJPRO Business and Policy Undergraduate Research Award

 The Eagleton Political Journal is a non-partisan, academic-based student journal dedicated to transforming political thought into meaningful practice.
 By providing a student platform for thought-provoking political research and analysis, the Eagleton Political Journal will act as a hub for political dialogue.
 The journal will enable students from across Rutgers the opportunity to engage with and learn about American politics.
-With the Eagleton Political Journal, Rutgers will continue to serve its students and the greater New Jersey community as a centerpiece for political discourse and engagement.
+With the Eagleton Political Journal, Rutgers continues to serve its students and the greater New Jersey community as a centerpiece for political discourse and engagement.

 NEW Leadership®